-- Interest rates
+1. Interest rates

 This is the first, and probably most important, thing to look at when comparing credit cards and personal loans.
-With a 0% card offer, there’s an interest-free period upfront — which is better than any personal loan — but you’ll need to know what happens after the introductory offer are higher than an interest rate on a personal loan, especially if you have good credit, says credit expert John Ulzheimer.
+With a 0% card offer, there’s an interest-free period up front, but generally rates after the introductory offer are higher than an interest rate on a personal loan, especially if you have good credit, says credit expert John Ulzheimer.

 CARD SEARCH: Compare balance transfer credit cards now.

-Balance transfer fee
+2. Balance transfer fee

 For example, if you want to transfer $5,000 to a new card that charges 0% interest for 12 months, you might be hit with a fee of $150 to $250.
 That’s still cheaper than a 12-month personal loan with an 11% interest rate, which would lead you to pay $303 in interest.

 Use a debt consolidation calculator to see which option is cheaper for you.